 - LGBT Section - This Bar section addresses issues that are of importance to attorneys with an interest in legal issues relating to lesbian, gay, bisexual, and transgender (LGBT+) people.

 - Multicultural Judges and Lawyers Section - Our firm offers ongoing program sponsorships and support to this bar section including sponsorship of the Haile L. Alford Memorial Breakfast held annually in recognition of the late Judge Alford.
-Patricia A. Winston serves as Secretary and Wilson A. Gualpa is the current Vice Chair of this Bar section.
+Wilson A. Gualpa is the current Vice Chair of this Bar section.

 - Women and the Law Section - This bar section addresses the delivery of legal services to women and supports the role of women in the Delaware legal community.
-Patricia A. Winston is an active member.

 Hispanic National Bar Association - As a member of this organization that represents the interests of Hispanic legal professionals in the United States, we support their commitment to advocacy on issues of importance to the 54+ million people of Hispanic heritage living in the U.S. Wilson A. Gualpa is an active members and Laura is a regional deputy of Region IV (Delaware and Pennsylvania).

 Minority Corporate Counsel Association - An advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.